 Dr. McAlister was raised in various communities, primarily in Southwestern Ontario.
 In 1901 he was residing in Watford, Ontario and in 1911, he was living in Blenheim, Ontario.
 By 1916, Dr. McAlister’s parents were living in Ridgetown, Ontario.
 On the 9th of December, 1916 Dr. McAlister enlisted in World War I. On his Officers Declaration Paper, he listed his address as Ridgetown.
-Two days after Dr. McAlister enlisted, he graduated M.B. from The University of Toronto Faculty of Medicine.
+Just two days after Dr. McAlister enlisted, he graduated M.B. from The University of Toronto Faculty of Medicine.
 (Of note is the famous Canadian that was also in his graduating class….Sir Frederick Banting.)
-Dr. McAlister served overseas with the Canadian Army Medical Corp and he achieved the rank of Captain.
+Dr. McAlister served overseas in England and France with the Canadian Army Medical Corp and he achieved the rank of Captain.
 His unit was demobilized on the 12th of June, 1919.

 After the war, Dr. McAlister returned to Ridgetown.
 On the 12th of June, 1920, Dr. McAlister married Ethel Muriel Anderson in Winnipeg, Manitoba.
 Mrs. McAlister was born on the 3rd of April, 1897 in Huron County, the daughter of David Alton Anderson and the former Minnie Louisa Elliott.
 Mrs. McAlister had 2 younger brothers, Dalton (1901 – 1912) and Norman (1915-2003).
 Mrs. McAlister’s father was a dentist.
 According to the 1911 census, the Anderson Family had moved to Winnipeg, Manitoba.